Chickadee with Pine Bough

 Over the years the family has grown their selection into an array of stunning wall and desktop sculptures featuring birds, sea creatures, flowers, and botanical elements.
 To this day, each Bovano sculpture is crafted from start to finish by skilled artisans in Cheshire, Connecticut.

 View full detailsBaltimore Orioles have adapted well to humans and often feed and nest in parks, orchards, and backyards.
-They are acrobatic foragers, and will fly ...
+They are acrobatic foragers who fly out fr...

 View full detailsThe Blackburnian Warbler stands out among warblers with its bright orange and black feathers.
 These warblers hunt caterpillars, beetles, spiders, a...